madsdyd/3d-prints/README.md

 I have tested them all on my own 3d printer, a Prusa I3 Hephestos.
 Unless otherwise noted, I have made all models from scratch.

+## Formats

+Fcstd files can be read and edited with [FreeCAD](http://freecadweb.org/) , scad files are [OpenSCAD](http://www.openscad.org/) files, and blend files are, of course, files from the  [Blender](http://www.blender.org/) application.

 ## License

 Unless otherwise noted, all are under "CC Attribution-NonCommercial-ShareAlike 4.0 International"